- GDP (PPP):

 - Inflation (CPI):

 - FDI Inflow:

-Panama’s economic freedom score is 64.1, making its economy the 68th freest in the 2015 Index.
-Its score has increased by 0.7 point since last year, with improvements in six of the 10 economic freedoms, led by trade freedom and labor freedom, outweighing a decline in business freedom.
-Panama is ranked 14th out of 29 countries in the South and Central America/Caribbean region, and its overall score is above the world average.
+Panama’s economic freedom score is 66.2, making its economy the 62nd freest in the 2021 Index.
+Its overall score has decreased by 1.0 point, primarily because of a decline in fiscal health.
+Panama is ranked 10th among 32 countries in the Americas region, and its overall score is above the regional and world averages.